 I don’t get it: Incantation, Immolation, Death, Gorguts, early Cryptopsy, Autopsy, Behemoth, Nile, Grave, and countless other bands I have no problem getting into.
 How the hell are the legends not able to make it into the club?
 I was told it would sink in even, so I decided to wait a while and hear it again later.
 Coming back to it I had butterflies in my stomach and was sweating – “This is it,” I kept telling myself, “finally going to like Morbid Angel.”

 No, the music is still sloppy, still boring, still monotonous, and unexciting.
 The production is generally great for the time; the quality isn’t sludgy like Autopsy, the guitars don’t roar on like Dismember’s signature chainsaw sound, the evil tone was done better by Immolation, and the riffs themselves aren’t that interesting.
 Vincent most of all I’m appalled by – Schuldiner in Death a couple years prior left us with a menacing, demonic growl on Scream Bloody Gore, but Dave Vincent here on Altars Of Madness can’t even get the signature death growl right.
 It sounds like he’s having an asthma attack, no joke – his growl isn’t guttural, raspy, demonic, or even loud.
 He sounds like he’s out of breath on every yell, and there’s no power behind them at all.
 Not only that, but he can’t catch up with the rhythm and actually hurts the album more than anyone else.
 That goes for his basslines, too, most of which I can’t even hear.
-It exactly follows the rhythm extremely closely, which isn’t a problem, but I’d expect more of an impact.
+It follows the rhythm extremely closely, which isn’t a problem, but I’d expect more of an impact.

 Nonetheless, this is a very guitar based album – how can’t it be?
 Azagthoth’s is the mastermind behind the band, and his riffs really are what keep this album on its feet.
 His notes don’t necessarily sounds evil, and most of the time he’s just wanking off like on “Evil Spells” and “Lord Of All Fevers And Plague.”
-Is he trying to solo or is he scratching the chords with his palms?
+Is he trying to solo or is he scratching the strings with his palms?
 All of his solos are screechy and raw, which doesn’t do justice to his thrash-oriented riffs.
 I hear more out of Sodom in his style, which is fabulous because Sodom pull off the notorious attitude a lot better than this album.
 I can’t even call Trey’s playing melodic, unorthodox, sinister, or technical (closer than the rest).
 He’s exhausting every possible note when he solos and all while the rhythm is decent enough as it is.
 Are you trying to exhaust my patience?
 I’m not exhausted – you want exhausted?
 Look at Vincent, he’s having a fucking asthma attack over there call an ambulance!

 Through most of the cacophony I can relate most to the berserk drumming patterns of Sandoval.
 He caters most to blast-beats, but what I appreciate more is his effort to stay on top of things.
 Rather than go complete unnatural like Azagthoth / Brunelle, he actually sticks to the general formula and manages to keep his rhythm and flare alive.
 The cymbals sounds high-pitched as hell, but otherwise double bass, toms, and even the snare sound organic and rich.
 While the main riff maintains a charging pace, Sandoval maintains precise timing and more of a punch with each of his hits than the lead can ever hope to hit you like a ton of bricks.
 Every time he hits the set I feel as though I’m being punched in the face, and its happening every second.
 I wouldn’t be surprised if he beats the guitarists in a marathon – he literally is the pacekeeper, and if you can’t keep up, then fuck-off… that’s you, Vincent.